hassaanmuzammil/quantization-recovery-tool-calling/README.md

 ### Identified research gap

 Prior work establishes that quantization damages agentic behavior and that distillation can recover general capabilities.
 Other studies disagree on whether recovery-data domain matters, and sub-4-bit work shows that low-rank adapter capacity may be limiting.
 However, the surveyed work does not apply a quantization-recovery method and directly measure whether it restores tool-calling reliability or whether the same adapter recovers different capability types at different rates.

+## AI Novelty & Feasibility Audit

+**AI Critique Summary:**

+Novelty is real but narrow and incremental rather than foundational.
+The core method (Recover-LoRA: 2-bit gate/up quantization + KL-distillation LoRA recovery) is not your own — you're reproducing an existing 2025/2026 recipe and extending its *evaluation scope* to tool-calling.
+The genuine contribution is the RQ1/RQ2 framing: testing whether a recovery method's reported gains transfer across capability types (general knowledge vs. structured tool-calling), and whether recovery-data domain matters when the recipe is otherwise held fixed.
+This is a legitimate, well-scoped gap — the literature review shows adjacent papers (Flat Score/Amplified Failures, Can Compressed LLMs Truly Act?) establish that quantization hurts agentic/tool behavior, and others (UPQ) show domain-sensitivity of recovery, but none combine LoRA-recovery-method reproduction + tool-calling-specific BFCL evaluation + failure-channel taxonomy in one controlled study.
+So the "slice" is defensible, but it's an evaluation/ablation contribution on top of someone else's method, not a new algorithm — reviewers at a strong venue could view this as "benchmarking a known technique on a new task" unless the analysis (failure-channel breakdown, chance-corrected scoring, McNemar/TOST statistical rigor) is emphasized as the actual novelty.

+**Red ocean / oversaturation risk:** Moderate-to-high.
+Quantization-recovery-via-distillation is an extremely active area (BitDistiller, RILQ, UPQ, QAD-NVFP4, and the base Recover-LoRA paper itself all published within the last \~18 months), so the "recovery method" side of the project sits in a crowded, fast-moving space where your specific angle (tool-calling generalization) could be scooped or already partially covered by a near-future paper — "Flat Score, Amplified Failures" (2607.27275) is uncomfortably close in spirit, even though it doesn't test LoRA recovery.
+The differentiation needs to be stated explicitly and early in any writeup, or reviewers will read this as "yet another quantization-recovery ablation."

+**Feasibility concerns:** The five-configuration × three-suite × multi-seed × rank-sweep design (C1–C5, Suites A/B/C, r=16/64, 2–3 seeds) is compute- and engineering-heavy for a single-author, semester-length project — this is the biggest practical risk, not the idea itself.
+Reproducing Recover-LoRA correctly before touching C3 is itself nontrivial and is explicitly flagged in your own scope section as unverified.
+The pre-registered success criteria (minimum damage-gap recovery threshold, equivalence bounds for TOST) are good scientific hygiene but raise the bar for what counts as a "successful" result — a failed reproduction triggers a fallback analysis, which is a smart hedge but signals the core pipeline isn't de-risked yet.

+**Bottom line:** Well-posed research question with a clear, citable gap, but the novelty rests on evaluation/analysis design rather than a new method, sits adjacent to a fast-moving red-ocean subfield, and carries meaningful execution risk given the scale of the experimental matrix relative to a single-semester project.